Outreach Monks

 • The anchor used matches the distribution plan set in Phase 1

-For how contextual quality at the paragraph level affects placement value, our guide on contextual link building covers what to check before approving a placement.
+For how contextual quality at the paragraph level affects placement value, our guide on contextual link building covers what to check before approving a placement — including how to evaluate whether the surrounding content is genuinely relevant to the destination page, not just topically adjacent.

 Phase 3: Post-Placement Review